Helena, Oklahoma: History

-Helena Mammoth
+Mammoth

 In July 2013, the remains of a mammoth were found two miles northwest of Helena by workers of Access Midstream, a natural gas provider, on land owned by brothers Dr. Michael Thorp and Tom Thorp.
 Oklahoma State University geographer Carlos Cordova, and geography doctoral student Tom Cox excavated the site from September 2013 until October 2013.
 Oklahoma State University has plans to display the mammoth, which was donated by the Thorp's.